RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

     add_dependencies(${COMPONENT_LIB} logo)

     set_property(DIRECTORY "${COMPONENT_DIR}" APPEND PROPERTY
-         ADDITIONAL_CLEAN_FILES logo.h)
+         ADDITIONAL_MAKE_CLEAN_FILES logo.h)

 This answer is adapted from the `CMake FAQ entry <cmake faq generated files_>`_, which contains some other examples that will also work with ESP-IDF builds.

 In this example, logo.h will be generated in the current directory (the build directory) while logo.bmp comes with the component and resides under the component path.
 Because logo.h is a generated file, it should be cleaned when the project is cleaned.
-For this reason, it is added to the `ADDITIONAL_CLEAN_FILES`_ property.
+For this reason it is added to the `ADDITIONAL_MAKE_CLEAN_FILES`_ property.

 .. note::